iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • I don't value the statement that everything in limited amount is ok.
 This is not true.

 • I don't value the statement that we learn the most by interacting with the world or practicals.
-This is not true.
+This is not true in all contexts